-- Is processed only under labor law. - Has been received by the data operator in connection with a contract with a data subject, provided that the personal data is: - not transferred to third parties without the data subject's consent; or - used only to perform the contract or to enter into further contracts with the data subject. - Relates to a certain type of processing by a public association or religious organization acting under the applicable laws, provided that the personal data is not distributed or disclosed to third parties without the data subject's consent. - Has been made publicly available by the data subject. - Consists only of the data subject's surname, first name, and patronymic.
+- Is processed only under labor law. - Has been received by the data operator in connection with a contract with a data subject, provided that the personal data is: - not transferred to third parties without the data subject's consent; or - used only to perform the contract or to enter into further contracts with the data subject. - Relates to a certain type of processing by a public association or religious organization acting under the applicable laws, provided that the personal data is not distributed or disclosed to third parties without the data subject's consent. - Is data that the data subject permitted to be distributed and the data operator complies with the rules governing processing and transferring that type of data. - Consists only of the data subject's surname, first name, and patronymic.